Vivero/Kerbal-VR/README.md

 Actually there's a lot of [issues](https://github.com/Vivero/Kerbal-VR/issues), but this one is noteworthy: when I run KSP with KerbalVR, the part icons in the VAB/SPH appear blue!
 Hwo to fix!!1??1???

 Well this problem is not my fault, but there's a fix.
-[Issue #41](https://github.com/Vivero/Kerbal-VR/issues/41) talks about it a bit.
-You need to download [this fix](https://drive.google.com/file/d/1sb2_qyvBsBPrQFyGldK5x7uW2UJb14et/view), from this [forum post](https://forum.kerbalspaceprogram.com/index.php?/topic/168795-electrocutors-thread/).
-Place it in your `GameData` folder like any other mod.
+You need to download [this fix](https://drive.google.com/file/d/1sb2_qyvBsBPrQFyGldK5x7uW2UJb14et/view), and place it in your `GameData` folder like any other mod.
+You can read more about it [here](https://github.com/Vivero/Kerbal-VR/issues/41) and [here](https://forum.kerbalspaceprogram.com/index.php?/topic/168795-electrocutors-thread/).

 ## RasterProp Monitor